A Concentration Inequality for the Facility Location Problem: Introduction

+where $\E[C_n] = \Theta(n^{2/3})$.
+However, our techniques are more general and can be extended to other domains and distributional assumptions.

 To give more context to our result, we compare our bound against Rhee and Talagrand's concentration result for the $k$-median problem \cite{median}.
 The $k$-median problem is a related optimization problem where only the second term of the objective in \eqref{eq:objective} appears and where we are constrained to $|F| = k$.
 Rhee and Talagrand showed in \cite{median} that the cost of the objective function for the $k$-median problem concentrates on an interval of length $O(\sqrt{n/k})$.
-While their techniques aren't applicable in our setting, we can interpret our results as `plugging in a specific value' of $k = n^{2/3}$ even though $|F|$ is a random variable in our case.
+This follows from the following theorem.

+\begin{theorem}[Theorem B in \cite{median}] Let $Q_n$ be the random variable which denotes the cost of the $k$-median problem on the unit square in $\R^2$ where $n$ points are drawn independently and uniformly at random from the unit square.
+There exists a constant $c > 0$ such that